 6) Remember the personality of your brand

 While you dazzle your customers with vivid product descriptions, mind the tone of your voice.
 Always remember the personality of your brand.
-Do you want to sound – Sexy, Naughty, Polite, Stern, Classy, Royal, Nasty, Old, Strict, Young, Funny, Deadpan or Serious?
+Do you want to sound – Sexy, Naughty, Polite, Stern, Classy, Royal, Nasty, Old, Strict, Young, Funny, Deadpan, or Serious?
 For example, if you want your brand to be projected as fun, you should look to engage readers with such a personality and a dash of humor.
 And then say “It’s fun”, let the product picture and words say that.
-This personality should be reflected in all your product descriptions.
+This personality should be reflected in all your product fashion descriptions.

-7) Make your product descriptions scan friendly
+7) Make your product fashion descriptions scan friendly

 Majority of people on the Internet (studies suggest more than 79%) scan through the text; Only 16 percent actually read it closely [Jakob Nielsen and Carol Pernice (2008)].
 And It takes them 25% longer to read something on a computer than it does to read something on paper (Cameron, 2008).
 What they do is they look at your product picture and scan your product description in order to decide whether they want to read the complete description.
-Thus, before making your product description reader friendly, you must structure product description in a way that it’s easy to scan first.
-Here are few tips for making for product description scan friendly:
+Thus, before making your product fashion description reader-friendly, you must structure the product description in a way that it’s easy to scan first.
+Here are few tips for making for product fashion description scan friendly: